-Faculty SCIENCE Subject name Preparatory Biology Subject code BIO Subject type Core Subject Prerequisites Students enrolling in Preparatory Biology should enjoy Science with a particular interest in living things.
-Preparatory Biology cannot be chosen in conjunction with Science.
-Students should be gaining a (B) in Year 9 Science or better to enrol in this subject.
-Course overview Biology is the study of living things in their living and non-living surroundings.
+Subject Type ELECTIVE SUBJECT Faculty SCIENCE Subject name Preparatory Biology Subject code BIO Recommended Students enrolling in Preparatory Biology should enjoy Science with a particular interest in living things.
+Completing Preparatory Biology also supports entry into other senior Science subjects offered at the school, depending on interest and academic performance.
+Course Length 1 SEMESTER Course overview This is a PREPARATORY one semester subject for QCAA BIOLOGY.
+Biology is the study of living things in their living and non-living surroundings.
 Students will engage in a unit on Genetics to develop an understanding that the transmission of heritable characteristics from one generation to the next involves DNA and genes.
 Students will also complete a unit that explores the theory of evolution by natural selection and how it explains the diversity of living things.
 Students will investigate the mechanisms driving evolution and investigate the potential impact on bacterial resistance to antibiotics.
-Course outline This subject will be studied for 1 semester ONLY in year 10.
-Topics include Inheritance and Evolution.
+Course outline Topics include Inheritance and Evolution.
 Study Requirements Students are expected to exhibit a high degree of self-motivation and to study at least 2 hours per week outside of class.
 Assessment Students will develop an understanding of Biology knowledge and related skills and will be assessed by techniques including: Student experiment Term test Research Investigation Semester test

-Subject name Preparatory Marine Science Subject code MAS Subject type Core Subject Prerequisites Students enrolling in Preparatory Marine Science should enjoy Science with a particular interest in Marine environments and the issues surrounding them.
-Preparatory Marine Science cannot be chosen in conjunction with Science.
-Students should be gaining a (B) in Year 9 Science or better to enrol in this subject.
-Course overview Marine Science is a practical science subject that lets you explore marine science concepts, systems and models in relevant contexts.
-You will look at the marine issues and problems by investigating a range of marine environments.
-Through your investigations, you will come to see the importance of protecting marine environments and active stewardship of marine environments.
+Subject Type ELECTIVE SUBJECT Faculty SCIENCE Subject name Preparatory Marine Science Subject code MAS Recommended Completing Preparatory Marine Science also supports entry into other senior Science subjects offered at the school, depending on interest and academic performance.
+Course Length ONE SEMESTER Course overview This is a PREPARATORY one semester subject for QCAA MARINE SCIENCE.
+Marine Science is a practical science subject that lets students explore marine science concepts, systems and models in relevant contexts.
+Students will look at the marine issues and problems by investigating a range of marine environments.
+Through their investigations, student will come to see the importance of protecting marine environments and active stewardship of marine environments.
 Course outline This subject will be studied for 1 semester ONLY in Year 10.
 Topics include Marine Biology, Management and Conservation and Mariner Skills.
 Study Requirements Students are expected to exhibit a high degree of self-motivation and to study at least 2 hours per week outside of class.
 Assessment Students will develop an understanding of Marine knowledge and related skills and will be assessed by techniques including: Student experiment Term test Research investigation Semester test

-Subject name Preparatory Chemistry Subject code CHY Subject type Core Subject Prerequisites Students enrolling in Preparatory Chemistry should enjoy Science with a particular interest in the properties and behaviours of substances.
-Preparatory Chemistry cannot be chosen in conjunction with Science.
-Students should be gaining a (B) in Year 9 Science or better to enrol in this subject.
-Course overview Chemistry is the study of substances, their properties and behaviour.
-Chemists work in an amazing variety of jobs.
-Some develop new products such as textiles, paints, medicines or cosmetics.
-Others may find methods to reduce pollution or to interpret the evidence found at the scene of a crime.
-Others do analysis of substances or check the quality of manufactured products.
+Subject Type ELECTIVE Faculty SCIENCE Subject name Preparatory Chemistry Subject code CHY Recommended Completing Preparatory Chemistry also supports entry into other senior Science subjects offered at the school, depending on interest and academic performance.
+Course Length ONE SEMESTER Course overview This is a PREPARATORY one semester subject for QCAA CHEMISTRY.
+Chemistry is the study of matter, its properties, structure, and the changes it undergoes.
+Students will explore atomic structure, chemical bonding, reactions, and the periodic table, building foundational skills needed for senior Chemistry.
+This subject also introduces key concepts such as rates of reaction, organic chemistry, and quantitative analysis to prepare students for more advanced study.
 Course outline This subject will be studied for 1 semester ONLY in Year 10.
 Topics include atoms, molecules, ions, the periodic table, chemical bonding (intermolecular and intramolecular forces), chemical reactions, reaction rates, organic chemistry and quantitative chemistry.
 Study Requirements Students are expected to exhibit a high degree of self-motivation and to study at least 2 hours per week outside of class.
 Assessment Students will develop an understanding of Chemistry knowledge and related skills and will be assessed by techniques including: Student experiment Term test Research investigation Semester test